I WRITE SO YOU DON'T HAVE TO!

 ■ Annual Reports

-■ Blogs (Ghostwriting)
+■ Blog Writing (Ghostwriting)

 ■ Email Marketing

-■ Interviewing Subjects for Articles
+■ Interviewing People for Articles

 ■ Newsletter Collaboration & Writing

-■ Website Content
+■ Website Copywriting

 ■ WordPress and Other CMS Work

-MONTHLY PACKAGES AVAILABLE.
+HOURLY RATES & MONTHLY PACKAGES ARE AVAILABLE.

 CLIENTS & WORK

 Don't bite off more than you can write.
 Have the best of both words.
 You keep your day job, and let me handle the rest!
+Jump down to my portfolio for a full list of clients and writing categories.

 Friends of Stephanie Acri

-Web & Social Strategy and Updates
+Political Web & Social Strategy

 February 2017 – May 2017